eeholmes/eeholmes.github.io/_posts/2016-5-18-FI-recursion-1b.md

 Computing Fisher Information
 ======================

-So how do we compute \(I(\hat{\theta})\) or \(\mathcal{I}(\hat{\theta},y)\) (in Part I)?
+So how do we compute $I(\hat{\theta})$ or \( \mathcal{I}(\hat{\theta},y) \) (in Part I)?
 In particular, can we use the analytical derivatives of the full log-likelihood that are part of the EM algorithm?
 Many researchers have worked on this idea.
 My notes here were influenced by [EM Algorithm: Confidence Intervals](http://statisticalrecipes.blogspot.com/2012/03/em-algorithm-and-confidence-intervals.html) which is on the same topic.
 This blog post is mainly a discussion of the result by Louis (1982) on calculation of the Fisher Information matrix from the 'score' function that one takes the derivative of in the M-step of the EM algorithm.

 The 'score' function used in the EM algorithm for a MARSS model is
 \begin{equation}